 We come together on Sunday mornings to participate in worship that enables us to think about the deeper questions of what it means to live in this time and this place.
 We aspire to create a space that is welcoming and inclusive for all where many voices, theologies and worldviews invite us to wrestle with what we believe.
 We share personal Joys and Sorrows that allow us to bond more deeply as a community.
 We give our energy and our deep commitment to both our congregational community and the larger community beyond our walls.
 We give our children and youth the benefit of our Lifespan Faith Development programs that allow them to explore meaning in their lives in an age appropriate way that encourages growth.
 We believe in ourselves and our call to bring our unique voice to Loudoun County, VA.
 Our liberal religious tradition and denominational network represents a unique voice in our increasingly diverse and multicultural world.
 We know we can make a difference.
 We would love for you to join us!

 If you would like to learn more about our congregation, I welcome you to visit us for Sunday morning worship.
-Our services are at 9:30 a.m. and 11:15 a.m., except in the summer when we have one service at 10:30 a.m.
+Our services is at 10:00 AM.
 We are located at 22135 Davis Drive, Suite 105, in Sterling, Virginia.
 We will be glad to speak to you about our congregation and your interests after services.
 We hold an Inquirer’s class (a way to learn a bit about Unitarian Universalism and our congregation) the first Sunday of every month at 11:15 A.M., after our service.

 If you are ready to learn more about Unitarian Universalism now, you may wish to browse the Unitarian Universalist Association page at www.uua.org, or you are welcome to reach out to me through the e-mail below and suggest a good time when I can call you to talk on the phone.